SecUSo/privacy-friendly-boardgame-clock/README.md

 ## License

-Privacy Friendly App Example is licensed under the GPLv3.
+Privacy Friendly Boardgame Clock is licensed under the GPLv3.
 Copyright (C) 2016-2017  Karola Marky

 This program is free software: you can redistribute it and/or modify